Reviews You Can Rely On

 0.4 and 8.4 degrees convert to 0.7 and 14.7 percent, respectively.

 The deck's flattest setting is at .7%, approaching zero when compensating for deck flex and up to 14.7% at terminal height.
-Other models specifically designed for incline training offer significantly more adjustment range, but I found this range more than adequate for my spring training needs.
-What I found impresive about this treadmill is how fast it adjusts the incline, and that may be helpful for users wanting to transition rapidly in high-intensity training sessions.
+Other models specifically designed for incline training offer significantly more adjustment range, but we found this range more than adequate for my spring training needs.
+What we found impressive about this treadmill is how quickly it adjusts the incline, which may be helpful for users who want to transition rapidly during high-intensity training sessions.
 Adjusting the incline was also a nice way to change gate mechanics and activate other muscle groups.

 Quick to rise, the Horizon 7.4 AT has a very powerful 3.5CHP motor.